 I joined the University in 2004 following 18 years working clinically as a physiotherapist specialising in neurological rehabilitation.
-I have worked in a variety of settings in the NHS an private sector including some time working at a rehabilitation centre in Canada.
-As well as my work for the University I have worked clinically in private practice; taught splinting in neurology courses nationally and have worked as an expert witness physiotherapist for medical legal cases.
+I have worked in a variety of settings in the NHS and private sector including some time working at a rehabilitation centre in Canada.
+As well as my work for the University I have worked clinically, in private practice, taught national splinting in neurology courses and have worked as a medico- legal expert witness.

 Qualifications and memberships

 Senior Fellow of HEA

 Member of Association of Chartered Physiotherapists in Neurology